heblopez/back-explora-peru/README.md

 4. Push the changes to your branch (`git push origin feature/new-feature`).
 5. Open a pull request.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.

-## ✉️ Contact

-If you have any questions or suggestions, feel free to contact me at [heberth.lopez.19@gmail.com](mailto:heberth.lopez.19@gmail.com).

 ## 👩‍💻 Authors

 Full stack Developers: